 · Get started today with what you already know.
 You can improve your diet and exercise routine each week.
 Nothing happens without action, so start taking action today.

-6. "It's too complicated."
 This belief comes from the nutrition and fitness industry.
 If they kept everything simple, what would they have to sell and talk about?
 Diet and exercise are both actually very simple unless you're trying to make the Olympic team.
-Don't be fooled into thinking that you're knowledge is insufficient.
+Don't be fooled into thinking that your knowledge is insufficient.

 Start eating a little bit better and exercising a little bit more today, and sooner than you think, you’ll have the body you’ve been wanting.